 GASB Statement No. 91, Conduit Debt Obligations.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2021.
-Earlier application is encouraged.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2021 (As postponed by GASB Statement No. 95).

 GASB Statement No. 92, Omnibus 2020.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
-Earlier application is encouraged.
+(As postponed by GASB Statement No. 95).